 While visiting us why not explore the many other attractions in the area.
 We are just up the road from the unique town of Red Feather Lakes.
-Here you can pick up supplies, re-fuel your tank and stop for a drink or a meal at the one of the restaurant in town like the Pot Belly Restaurant – (970) 881-2984, the Trout Tavern – (720) 966-0087, Dalonna Mae’s Cafe – (970) 881-2158 or Basil at the One Eighty One – 970-881-2622.
+Here you can pick up supplies, re-fuel your tank and stop for a drink or a meal at the one of the restaurant in town like the Pot Belly Restaurant – (970) 881-2984, the Trout Tavern – (720) 966-0087, or Dalonna Mae’s Cafe – (970) 881-2158.

 Want to visit North America’s largest Buddhist shrine?
 Also know as a stupa, the Shambhala Mountain Center is home to this exceptional attraction.
 After you clear your mind with a welcoming visit here take a drive on the Cache La Poudre-North Park Scenic & Historic Byway and explore the Northern Colorado region.

 Our Ranch is bordered by the Roosevelt National Forests.
 Plan your visit and take a day hike or a week-long backing adventure in the wilderness.
 Or take an off-road experience.
 Please visit the Canyon Lakes Ranger District for information about permits, wood gathering, hunting or other questions.

 Or take a drive north across state lines into Wyoming.
 Here enjoy the Snowy Range Scenic Byway, which crosses the Medicine Bow Mountain Range and includes the 29 miles of the Medicine Bow-Routt National Forest portion of Wyoming Highway 130.